CFWD-FM: History

 On November 16, 2012, Harvard laid off CFWD's on-air personalities and announced that Wired 96.3 would sign off that night at midnight; at that time the station returned to Santa FM for the holiday season in preparation for another change in format scheduled for December 26.
-On December 26, 2012, at Noon, CFWD flipped to an adult hits format, branded as 96.3 Cruz FM.
+On December 26, 2012, at Noon, CFWD was relaunched as 96.3 Cruz FM, carrying an adult hits format.
+The Cruz FM branding would later segue to a mainstream rock positioning, and be extended to other Harvard stations in Edmonton, Fort McMurray, and Yorkton.